xenserver/xenserver-samples/go/README.md

 -  `pool_test`: Add a server to a pool and then eject it.

--  `session_test`: Set up session over https protocol with or without certificate.
+-  `session_test`: Set up session over http and https protocol with or without certificate.

 -  `sr_nfs_test`: Creates a shared NFS SR.